Paul Cremona: Resignation

 Members of the Episcopal Curia said that the archdiocese lacked leadership under Cremona.
 In August 2014, Cremona was asked whether he would resign and replied: "I hold this position in obedience to the Pope's wishes and will only leave in obedience."
 On 17 October 2014, Cremona submitted his resignation as Archbishop of Malta and Pope Francis approved it the same day.
 He said the next day that he had thought of resigning two years earlier, due to exhaustion.
 Cremona was the first bishop of Malta to resign prior to retirement age since the 19th-century.
 Charles Scicluna was appointed Apostolic Administrator and later Archbishop of Malta by Pope Francis on 27 February 2015.

+Death and Funeral

+Cremona died following a long illness at Mater Dei Hospital, on 18 March 2025, at the age of 79.
+He had initially spent his retirement at the Dominican Friary in Rabat, Malta, before spending his final years at Id-Dar tal-Kleru in Birkirkara, a home specifically for retired priests.

+His funeral took place at St. John's Co-Cathedral in Valletta, on 22 March 2025.
+Archbishop Charles Scicluna presided at the funeral, which was attended by numerous dignitaries including Cardinal Mario Grech the President Myriam Spiteri Debono, Prime Minister Robert Abela, Opposition Leader Bernard Grech, Chief Justice Mark Chetcuti.
+Former presidents Marie Louise Coleiro Preca and George Abela, and former Prime Ministers Joseph Muscat and Lawrence Gonzi were also present.

+Following the funeral, his remains were transported to Rabat, where he was laid to rest in a private burial ceremony.